kelu124/echomods/include/JOH/joh_article.md

 _Also you must include details of what support mechanisms there are in place for this hardware and software (even if there is no support or support community)._

+### Application for non-destructive testing (NDT)

+The technology developped here does not differ from the technology used in NDT.
+Therefore, the whole set of modules can be used as-is in NDT, or its design can be adapted to NDT requirements.

 ### High speed DAC

 Having worked with the DAC module enables one to be able to work on the acquisition system, based on a known-signal input.
 This enables repeatability of the input, contrarly to images that are usually capture using a probe on a ultrasound phantom.
 This DAC can go up to 2MHz, on a limited voltage range, and could be used in testing analog signals processing

 ### Pulser

-IT is suggested that the pulser can be used in medical ultrasound image devices, but can also can be used for NDT, or for test applications.
-Its up to 35 MHz operating frequency and 2 ns matched delay times allow higher frequencies uses.
+IT is suggested that the pulser can be used in medical ultrasound image devices, or for test applications.
+Its up to 35 MHz operating frequency and 2 ns matched delay times allow higher frequencies uses, such as superficial imaging or doppler analyses [1].

 ### Analog processing

 The analogue processing module was tested for signals from 2MHz to 10MHz, with some distortion happening on the higher end of the bracket.
 However, it can be noted that, with the possibility to measure and control the inputs and outputs of between each processing unit, this module could possibly be used for signal demodulation.

+### High-speed, wireless DAQ

+The wireless DAQ module we built can go up to 6Msps, with a 10-bit resolution, on a [0;3.3V] input range, and can work on a battery, as there is a battery management system already built-in.
+This module could therefore be used in systems where rapid acquisition and wireless streaming need to be used.
+For example, for Software Defined Radio (SDR), this module can be used after the demodulation step.

 ### Modification of the home-made modules

 The modules source code has been released, it is relatively easy for electronic engineers to reuse this code.

+### Other uses

+Apart from the well-know obstetrics and gynecology uses, ultrasound devices have been developped for several uses, which the current hardware could support, such as: doppler ultrasonography, constrast ultrasonography, molecular ultrasonography, elastography, non destructing testing, bladder measurement, ... .
+An interesting one, suggested by Richard et al [3], would be to provide visual biofeedback to stroke victims relearning to control muscles.

+### A low-cost option

+Apart from the wireless-enable microcontroler at 35$, the two custom modules components cost 60 and 85 euros respectively.
+This low-cost lifts the barrier of high-cost equipment purchase, and hance facilitates the reuse of these designs.

 ### Support

 This project benefits from an infrastructure that is completely open: github for the storage of files, and a gitbook to synthetize the complete documentation.
+A mailing-list gathers the community of different contributors, friends, .. which enables a community-based support.

 # (4) Build Details

 ## Availability of materials and methods

-_Summarise what materials have been used to construct the hardware and what methods to process the materials as well as the assembly.
-Provide more details or references where important materials or methods are non-standard, not globally available or produced only by one manufacturer._

-Most of the modules can be sourced from usual open-hardware online suppliers.
-The two specific modules can either be produced with a proper surface mount equipment, or the manufacturing files sent to a fab.
+Most of the modules can be sourced from usual, well known open-hardware online suppliers.
+Moreover, the two specific modules can either be produced with a proper surface mount equipment, or the manufacturing files sent to a fab.
 They may also become available through a crowdfunding platform.
-The HV7360 becoming obsolete, it will be necessary to find a replacement for it.
+The HV7360 becoming obsolete, a new version of the board has been published.

 ## Ease of build